yennamveni/latex-portfolio/README.md

 # latex-portfolio
-A collection of LaTeX documents for academic, technical, formatting
+A collection of LaTeX documents for academic, technical formatting